D12: Mixtapes and leaving Shady Records (2008–2024)

 On August 18, 2015, D12 confirmed on Tim Westwood TV that they had already recorded a large number of songs for the album and will release it "when the time is right."
 On October 1, 2015, it was announced that D12 would be releasing a new mixtape, The Devil's Night Mixtape.
-It was released on October 30, 2015 and featured King Gordy, Lazarus, Kxng Crooked, Kidd Kidd, Young Buck, Royce da 5'9", and T3 of Slum Village.
+It was released on October 30, 2015 and featured Kxng Crooked, Kidd Kidd, Young Buck and Royce da 5'9".
 The mixtape was hosted by DJ Whoo Kid.

-On August 31, 2018, Eminem released his tenth studio album Kamikaze, containing a song titled "Stepping Stone", on which he declared that 'D12 is over,' indicating his formal retirement from the group after many years of inactive membership following Proof's death, stating on the song, 'the truth is, the moment that Proof died, so did the group'.
-However, Bizarre, Kuniva and Swifty have continued to tour and record as D12.
+On August 31, 2018, Eminem released his tenth studio album Kamikaze, containing a song titled "Stepping Stone", announcing that D12 had officially disbanded.

 In 2021, Devil's Night was re-released digitally as an expanded edition to celebrate the 20th anniversary of its release which featured three bonus tracks, an unreleased freestyle, the instrumentals, and an a capella edition of "Shit on You".

-In 2023, Swifty McVay and Kuniva opened for several shows on Snoop Dogg's I Wanna Thank Me Tour, in which they performed D12 songs.
-Later that year, they played shows in the UK and the Netherlands in celebration of D12 Worlds 20th anniversary.
+D12 Forever, Volume 1 (2025–present)

+On December 29, 2025, D12 announced their first album in 22 years, D12 Forever, Volume 1.

+The album's first single, "Tear It Down" featuring Xzibit and B-Real, was released on April 24, 2026.

+D12 Forever, Volume 1 was released on the 25th anniversary of Devil's Night on June 19, 2026.
+It features unreleased verses by Proof and Bugz, and guest appearances by Method Man, Tech N9ne and Proof's son, Eli Blessed.